musikele/blog-eleventy/_posts/2024/stress-your-server-with-wrt.md

 Transfer/sec:      5.32KB
 ```

-You can see 462 requests, 462 timeouts!
+You can see 462 requests and 462 timeouts!

-So, not all machines are equal, numbers must be adjusted based on what your machine can phisically handle.
+So, not all machines are equal, numbers must be adjusted based on what your machine can physically handle.
 Blasting the server with too many connections will stop every server on earth, and does not provide the value.

 ## But what was the bug?

-My colleague noticed that we are creating a new instance of `httpx` client at every request, and this slowed down everything. `httpx` is a python library to make http requests, and it's considered the spiritual (faster) successor of `request`.
+My colleague noticed that we are creating a new instance of `httpx` client at every request, and this slowed down everything. `httpx` is a Python library to make HTTP requests, and it's considered the spiritual (faster) successor of `request`.
 To solve the bug, we created just one instance of the client, so that the connections are not dropped after the request.
 With this new setup, timeouts decreased to a non-significant number.